bevyengine/bevy-website/content/news/2020-08-03-announcing-bevy/index.md

 One of the most popular Rust engines today takes _over 30 seconds_ to compile a single newline inserted into trivial examples.
 That is categorically unproductive and makes real game-dev practically impossible.

-Currently, with the "fast compiles" configuration, changes to Bevy examples can be compiled in ~0.8-3 seconds, based on your computer specs and OS choice (more on this later).
+Currently, with the "fast compiles" configuration, changes to Bevy examples can be compiled in ~0.8-3 seconds, based on your computer specs, configuration, and OS choice (more on this later).
 There is of course always room for improvement here, but Bevy currently falls into my "usability sweet spot".

 The "Rust compiles slow" meme exists largely because many Rust projects aren't thinking enough about the compile time performance implications of certain code patterns.
 Rust code generally compiles slowly for three reasons:
 * **Generic Monomorphization**: The compile step where generic code gets turned into a non-generic copy.
 Compile times go up as the volume of monomorphized code goes up.
 To keep costs low you should either avoid generics entirely or keep generic code "small" and shallow.
 * **Link Time**: How long it takes to link code.
 Here the important thing is to keep code volume and dependency counts low.
 * **LLVM**: Rust throws a large amounts of IR code at LLVM and expects it to optimize it.
 This takes time.
-Additionally LLVM is optimized more for "fast code at runtime" instead of "fast code generation".
+Additionally LLVM is optimized for "fast code at runtime" more than "fast code generation".

 The LLVM bit is out of our hands (for now).
 Keeping generic usage low and shallow isn't a particularly hard problem, provided you employ that mindset from the beginning.
 Link times, on the other hand, are a constant and very real "enemy" of iterative compile times.
 Linking happens on every iterative compile.
 Adding any code to your project will increase link times.
 Adding any dependency to your project will increase link times.